If you'll like to be kept updated once we have confirmed the dates, please make an application form and click 'Cannot make this payment online.'

 In this unit, learners will study one major therapeutic model of counselling in depth to empower the learner to reflect constructively on its value and use when working with people.
 They will also reflect on two other therapeutic models of counselling to raise awareness of other models.

-This is the option to select if your employer/sponsor is paying your fees or you prefer to pay in full.
+This is the option to select if your employer/sponsor is paying your fees.